 - slow healing

-- prevent the infection from getting worse
+- prevent the infection from worsening

 - reduce the risk of passing the infection to others

 - reduce the risk of complications

 For people who shave their heads, the following may help prevent folliculitis on the scalp: